chromecide/Flux-Node/README.md

 ### Create a Basic Node does nothing, but connects to another Node

-Create and run the the example above, then create and rn this in a seperate process (or on a seperate machine, but you'll have to change the options)
+Create and run the the example above, then create and run this in a seperate process (or on a seperate machine, but you'll have to change the options)

     var FluxNode = require('/lib/FluxNode_0.0.1').FluxNode;